 A poll by Gallup found that 87% of millennials (and 69% of non-millennials) view development as important in their jobs.
 The personal growth and training of employees is paramount in creating an engaged workforce.
 Without training, employees can grow bored and become unproductive, potentially causing damage to customer and employee relationships.
 Investing in training demonstrates the employer’s commitment to advance employees, establishing that they care about the personal growth and development of the workforce.
 To engage employees it’s important to ensure that there is sufficient training and development resources available allowing employees the opportunity to hone their skills.
-This training does not have to cost the world and can include internal training such as cross departmental education, not only does this fulfil the training need it also gives specific business training creating more versatile employees.
+This training does not have to cost the earth and can include internal training such as cross departmental education, not only does this fulfil the training need it also gives specific business training creating more versatile employees.

 Reward and Recognition